Updated for patch 1.3.

 The bad thing about Durable Shield is that it presents some friction with Zap’s purge aspect: if you’re always using it to block burst damage, then you won’t have it when you need to cleanse a big debuff.

-Hyperspeed: While affected by Zap, your Boomstick has no cooldown and your reload duration is decreased by 50%.
+While affected by Zap, your Boomstick has 120% increased attack speed and reload speed.